5th Floor, Brigade Towers,

-The major factors for the growth of the global antidepressant market include the rising cases of depression, increasing awareness about depression, and the emergence of novel biologics.
+The global antidepressant market is driven by the rising cases of depression, increasing awareness about depression, and the emergence of novel biologics.

 As per the scope of the report, antidepressant drugs are used for the treatment of major depressive disorders and other conditions, including dysthymia, anxiety disorders, obsessive-compulsive disorder (OCD), eating disorders, chronic pain, neuropathic pain, etc. The market is segmented by type of product, depressive disorder, and geography.

 |Major Depressive Disorder|

 |Panic Disorder (PD)|

 Report scope can be customized per your requirements.
 Click here.

 The major depressive disorder possible causes comprise of the combination of biological, psychological, and social sources of distress.
 The major risk factors include family history, significant life changes, certain medications, chronic health problems, and substance abuse.
 As per the data published by the National Institute of Mental Health, In 2017, an estimated 17.3 million adults in the United States had at least one major depressive episode.
 This number represented 7.1% of all US adults and is majorly prevalent in women as compared to men.

 Most commonly, selective serotonin reuptake inhibitors (SSRI) are used in the treatment of major depression, while there are some therapies available to normalize brain changes associated with depression.